Spreadcat/ansible-role-taskwarrior/README.md

 taskwarrior_config: dict
 ```

-* Dictinary with the configuration for taskwarrior.
+* Dictionary with the configuration for taskwarrior.

 ```yaml
 taskwarrior_config_file: str